sarkome-official/webpage/src/content/garp.md

----
-title: GARP
-description: The personal heart behind our mission.
----

 ### A Personal Commitment

 At the core of the Sarkome Institute and everything we do is a story that is deeply personal.
 Sarkome was not born in a boardroom or a VC office; it was born from the pain of life.